rebornix/rebornix.github.io/index.md

             result = result * 26 + ord(ch) - ord('A') + 1
         return result

-It would be better if the code can be high-lighted.
+It would be better if the code can be highlighted.

 ## Sample Posts